quicwg/multipath/draft-ietf-quic-multipath.md

 ### Relation to Probing and Migration

-{{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of "probing" and "non-probing" frames.
-A packet that contains at least one "non-probing" frame is a "non-probing" packet.
-When the multipath extension is negotiated, the reception of a "non-probing" packet on a new path with a new so far unused path ID does not impact the path status of any existing path.
-Therefore, any frame can be sent on a new path at any time as long as the anti-amplification limits
-(see {{Section 21.1.1.1 of QUIC-TRANSPORT}}) and the congestion control limits for this path are respected.

-An endpoint could receive a packet with a connection ID associated to an active path ID where the packet's 4-tuple does not match the 4-tuple currently used with that path ID.
-This MUST be treated as path migration, as specified in {{Section 9.3 of QUIC-TRANSPORT}}, with the constraint that all connection IDs used during path migration MUST be associated with the current path ID of the path being migrated.
+The connection migration system described in {{Section 9 of QUIC-TRANSPORT}} remains fully supported when the multipath extension is negotiated and MUST be accepted.
+Such a migration does not change the path ID, and as such the connection ID used on the new new path MUST be associated with the path ID of the path being migrated.

+Additionally such a migration does not affect the path status of any existing path when the multipath extension is migrated.

 ### Address Validation Token